Ask "Who", Not "What": Bitcoin Volatility Forecasting with Twitter Data: Conclusion

 \section{Conclusion}

-In this study, our aim was threefold: (i) to analyze the deep learning-based alternatives to standard econometric models used for realized volatility forecasting; (ii) to design and develop a deep learning architecture for realized volatility forecasting that can utilize social media data; and (iii) to understand the social media factors that help in predicting realized volatility.
+In this study, our aim was threefold: (i) to analyse the deep learning-based alternatives to standard econometric models used for realized volatility forecasting; (ii) to design and develop a deep learning architecture for realized volatility forecasting that can utilize social media data; and (iii) to understand the social media factors that help in predicting realized volatility.

 To achieve our goals, we employed Twitter API in a \emph{stream-watcher} fashion, so that the tweets which contained Bitcoin-related strings were saved instantly.
 We then utilized the obtained textual and other accompanying information of Bitcoin-related tweets and used it together with intraday Bitcoin price data in the prediction task.
-The gathered data was first preprocessed by pruning and refactoring, so that all social media data entries had the same format, and contained only that information that could potentially aid the realized volatility forecast.
+The gathered data was first preprocessed by pruning and refactoring, so that all social media data entries had the same format, and contained only the information that could potentially aid the realized volatility forecast.

 The double-TCN architectural design was developed via a thorough three-stage analysis.
-First, by comparing several deep learning models (namely, LSTM, GRU, and TCN) to econometric baseline models, we observed that TCN architecture is the most promising.
-Following this step, we built a two-level TCN model which allows for concurrent use of log-returns and information obtained from social media as its inputs.
+First, by comparing several deep learning architectures (namely LSTM, GRU, and TCN) to econometric baseline models, we observed that TCN yields the most promising results.
+Following this step, we built a two-level TCN model that allows for concurrent and modular use of log-returns and information obtained from social media.
 Finally, to assess the influence of the information added, we trained the D-TCN with combinations of different feature sets and compared the results obtained from each combination with the TCN which was trained using only the log-returns.

-Overall, our experiments produced an unexpected outcome: in contrast with what would be intuitive, semantic content of the tweet's text is \emph{not} the most informative for the predictions of realized volatility.
+Overall, our experiments produced an unexpected outcome: somewhat counter-intuitively, semantic content of the tweet's text is \emph{not} the most informative for the predictions of realized volatility.
 On the contrary, information about authors of the tweets (e.g., follower counts and friend counts) convey much more predictive power.
 Feature sets that combined \textit{\textbf{User}} information and \textit{\textbf{Tweet}} information together with information about the total tweet volume (\textit{\textbf{Count}}) were more predictive than \textit{\textbf{Count}} would be on its own, particularly in high realized volatility regimes.